Please see the Gigs / Events page for forthcoming performances

 Improvising quartet Halftone have had a quieter year this year – members have been appearing all over the UK and beyond in many other guises.
 But, we’ve nearly finished our first record!
 Excited to be releasing it soon – watch this space…

-As part of the Future Perfect public art programme in Bristol, Tina has been asked to write songs for various community groups as part of Freya Gabie’s Grafted Chorus at Hengrove and Whitchurch Community Orchard.
-Tina is creating bespoke songs that the groups will come together to perform at this special summer event.
+As part of the Future Perfect public art programme in Bristol, I have been asked to write songs for various community groups as part of Freya Gabie’s Grafted Chorus at Hengrove and Whitchurch Community Orchard.
+I am creating bespoke songs that the groups will come together to perform at this special summer event.
 Starting from The Orchard, each group will begin their own song as the previous one ends – a song grafted, like a fruit tree, onto the last.
 And so on, with performers branching out beyond Whitchurch Green.
 The final performance will be Saturday 1 July, 14:00.

 A work in progress showing is taking place at Spike Island Arts Centre on Sunday 30th April, 14:00.
-Tina has composed a song based on writer Holly Corfield Carr’s ‘Hengrove Wassail’, and will be performed by four vocalists.
+I have composed a song based on writer Holly Corfield Carr’s ‘Hengrove Wassail’, which will be performed by four vocalists.

-The improvising quartet Tina plays with – Halftone – have been recording!
+The improvising quartet I play with – Halftone – have been recording!
 We spent some time at the beautiful All Saints Church in Long Ashton, Bristol.
 Further news to follow soon.

-Tina has begun playing in a new group – Hokkett – with violinist Yvonna Magada and saxophonist Helen Papaioannou.
+I have begun playing / writing in a new group – Hokkett – with violinist Yvonna Magada and saxophonist Helen Papaioannou.
 Hokket play ‘skronky / wonky riffs, snippets of melodies and hints of harmonies, woven together through improvisation’.
 More information to follow!